WangHewei16/Triple-Exponential-Smoothing-Method-for-Temperature-Forecasting/README.md

 ### Executive summary
 Climate change is a phenomenon that can affect many departments including health, development, and planning.
-In this reseach, we perform forecasting of ground-based air temperature.
-We evaluate the performance of our approach by computing the RMSE values.
+In this reseach, we proposed a robust time sequence model using triple exponential smoothing method to predict ground-based air temperature values using historical values.
+Our model quantitively achieved improvement in capturing the seasonal variability of temperature and conducted quantitative evaluation on RMSE values.

 ### Code